0xced/iOS-Artwork-Extractor/README.md

 ## IPAs

 *iOS Artwork Extractor* also knows how to extract artwork from apps you downloaded from the App Store.
-It goes without saying that this is for educational purpose only and that you should not steal others' atwork.
+It goes without saying that this is for educational purpose only and that you should not steal others' artwork.

 ## Screenshots